 Quick fact about our bodies: Our liver processes the food and drink we consume … including alcohol.
 Drinking alcohol without food can numb the liver.
 And lead to dire consequences.

-I’ve consumed alcoholic beverages on an empty stomach and then discovered my blood sugar below 70 an hour later.
+I’ve consumed alcoholic beverages on an empty stomach and discovered my blood sugar below 70 an hour later.
 Attempts to move the # up with carbohydrates don’t work … because the liver won’t process them.
 Blood sugar continues lower.

 Lesson learned: consume food before or when drinking alcohol.